say/frontend-takehome/README.md

 # Say Frontend Take Home Project

-This repository contains the instructions for the frontend (web) takehome coding challenge.
+This repository contains the instructions for the frontend (web) take home coding challenge.

-Please follow the instuctions for the project below.
+Please follow the instructions for the project below.

 Currently, we are primarily a React + TypeScript shop.
 With that said, feel free to pick any library/framework you know best for this coding challenge.
 IF you would like to complete this coding challenge with React + JavaSctipt, we have provided a simple React starter project for you in this repo.
-If you want to code it in something other than React, you can ignore the Getting Started section and head straight into the Project Details sction.
+If you want to code it in something other than React, you can ignore the Getting Started section and head straight into the Project Details section.

 ## Getting started